THIS WEEKEND – tickets available here.

 The finest traders in Britain have been cooking up a storm to win the British Street Food Awards since 2010 – and we’ve invited the top European talent to compete in Best Overseas Trader since the beginning.
 But street food has exploded.
 So we are exploding with it.
 Raising the stakes.
 Ladies and gentlemen — we give you the inaugural European Street Food Awards.
 In Berlin.

-In Britain, we’ve got heats remaining in Leeds and Brighton, where the public will be able to buy sharing plates from each competitor and vote for their favourites.
-We’ve already had the Scottish heats in Edinburgh, the Central heats in Birmingham, and the West and Wales heat in Tiverton, so we now know that Brother Thai, Truly Scrumptious, The Buffalo Truck, ShrimpWreck, Homeboys, The English Indian and Low ‘n’ Slow are through to the finals.
-All the other heat winners, plus a few wild cards chosen by industry experts, will then compete at the finals of the 2017 British Street Food Awards — before going to the Euros.
+In Britain, we’ve just finished the heats.
+We’ve had the Scottish heats in Edinburgh, the Central heats in Birmingham, the West and Wales heat in Tiverton, the Northern heats in Leeds and the London and the South heats in Brighton.
+So we now know that Brother Thai, Truly Scrumptious, The Buffalo Truck, ShrimpWreck, Homeboys, The English Indian, Low ‘n’ Slow, Tikk’s Thai, Dim Sum Su, Sticky Bundits and Wingmans are through to the finals.
+But there were traders that SHOULD have won through at the heats, so we’re choosing 6 wild cards to go through to the finals of the 2017 British Street Food Awards — and maybe the Euros.
 All the major street food countries in Europe are busy right now with their own national awards, and will send their champions to compete with ours in one ALMIGHTY food fight at the end of September.
 The European Street Food Awards.
 Ode to joy!

 HOW TO GET INVOLVED:

-Make sure you are registered on the British Street Food app to vote at the heats.
+Make sure you are registered on the British Street Food app to vote at the BSFA finals.
+And the European Street Food app to vote at the ESFA finals.
 But you have to be there in person for your vote to count.
 The app is clever like that.
-Then just choose your favourite heat.

 12-14 May – The Scottish Street Food Awards in The Pitt, Edinburgh.
 See event page here.